This is breaking news from the ABCNews.com website.

 You can find examples where companies are paying twice, three times that to workers that no longer work.

-Um and if you're worried about the corporation spending all that money, I mean, look, you go out and buy a General Motors car, let's say you're upset about the price.
+And if you're worried about the corporation spending all that money, I mean, look, you go out and buy a General Motors car.

 Well, you got to factor in all these people they're paying that don't produce anything.

-Corporation's a corporation, right?
+Corporation to corporation, right?

-No matter what they do.
+They're still evil, no matter what they do.

-By the way, little immigration note here.
+By the way, a little immigration note here.

-This is from Bob Novak's Saturday.
+This is from Bob Novak Saturday piece.

 Yeah.

-The uh conventional wisdom has been that Bush's guest worker proposal runs sharply against mainstream Republican opinion and contributes to the president's loss of party support.
+The conventional wisdom has been that Bush's guest worker proposal runs sharply against mainstream Republican opinion and contributes to the president's loss of party support.

 However, current polls show Republican opinion on the issue is split, as are the Democrats, with a national majority actually backing Bush while he continues to drop in nearly every other category.

-Now, but this next little paragraph or sentence is the key.
+But this next little paragraph or sentence is the key.

-Because a lot of you expected Republicans and Democrats, but Republicans in particular, to go home during the Easter recess.
+And I think this is going to outrage some of you because a lot of you expected Republicans and Democrats, but Republicans in particular, to go home during the Easter recess.

 They're home now during the Easter.